atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 As an optional step, you may want to customize the URL that your organization uses to access the AWS SSO portal.

-If you have plans to implement your own internal DNS alias for the portal, you can skip this step.
+If you have plans to implement your own vanity URL for the portal, you can skip this step.

 The default form the portal URL is similar to this example of: `https://d-3a274d5e7d.awsapps.com/start`.
 Via the AWS SSO settings, you can customize the `d-3a274d5e7d` portion of the URL shown in the example.